R3X-fin/Web-Scraping-Hltv/README.md

 Coded on python 3.11.9 version

-Have Fun With This :D.
+Have Fun With This :D